JensDeLeersnyder/ItunesSpotifyMetaData/README.md

 # Add metadata to songs from itunes and spotify
-This program will try to recognize songs using the ShazamIO python package and get the album art.
-Spotify is used to get the Artist(s)using the official Spotify api.
-AlbumArtist, ReleaseYear, Genre, TrackNr from apple music website
+This program will try to recognize songs using the ShazamIO python package and get the album art. `Spotify` is used to get the Artist(s)using the official `Spotify api`.
+AlbumArtist, ReleaseYear, Genre, TrackNr from `Apple Music` website

 ## Installation
 ### Python dependencies